 One example is Rebekah Nicholson.
 Lazarus Nicholson was the bondsman on her December 20th, 1808 marriage bond with Beverly Coleman, the brother of Phoebe Coleman.
 Less than 3 months later, Beverly was the bondsman on the bond between Lazarus and Phoebe.
 This seems to suggest that Rebekah may have been Lazarus's sister but she may have also been his niece.

-There are some DNA matches which support relationships between Lazarus, the younger Samuel, and Abel.
+There are some DNA matches which support relationships between Lazarus, Abel, and the younger Samuel.
 Each of these test takers claim some descent from Samuel Nickelson and Lidia Dickhouse.

 However, while these matches may match other descendants of Lazarus, none seem to match each other, denying the relationship a DNA network.
 Additionally, while I believe Samuel, Abel and Lazarus may be related, the precise nature of the relationship is not known; the paper trail is simply too sketchy to know for certain.
 For example, Lazarus may be a nephew to these older men, not a brother.